My Story or A Little Bit About Me

 Former Director and Founding Member of the Quinolone Vigilance Foundation (QVF) (Unfortunately, I do not support the QVF, for more information read here. )

-Fluoroquinolone Research and Case Study Participant (UCSD & SCU)
+Fluoroquinolone Research and Case Study Participant (UCSD & SC School of Medicine)

 Fluoroquinolone article consultant for Mercola.com

 Fluoroquinolone Amateur Researcher, author and commentator

 People often ask me, how long did it take you to recover?
 I did not recover.
-Today, I am functionally disabled due to the Fluoroquinolones.
+Today, I am officially functionally disabled due to the Fluoroquinolone.
 This is not to be depressing or to make one feel sorry for me.
 It is to elucidate the reality that these pharmaceuticals are very dangerous and their propensity for damage is underestimated and under-appreciated in the world today.

 Prior to my protracted course of Levaquin, I was in excellent physical shape, able to do high intensity physical athletics.
 I had a complete nuclear cardiac scan several months prior as a precaution for increasing my physical exercise and was given a clean cardiac bill of health.
-Since my exposure to Levaquin, I have had neurological damage (confirmed by nerve punch biopsy), a mitochondrial disease pathology initiated (confirmed by muscle biopsy), two heart attacks, autonomic dysfunction, digestive dysfunction (gastroparesis), necrotizing pancreatitis, vision issues, chronic fatigue, and much more.
+Since my exposure to Levaquin, I have had neurological damage (confirmed by nerve punch biopsy), a mitochondrial disease pathology initiated (confirmed by muscle biopsy), two heart attacks (yes, mitochondrial issues can cause these as well), autonomic dysfunction, digestive dysfunction (gastroparesis), necrotizing pancreatitis, vision issues, chronic fatigue, and much more.